monk200/Data_Structures/lab_intro/README.md

 ## Output
 Compiling the file throws two warnings in lines 67 and 69 because I compared an unsigned int to a signed int.
-The file still runs, passes all 29 assteratations in 8 given test cases, and produces the desired results as shown below:
+The file still runs, passes all 29 asserations in 8 given test cases, and produces the desired results as shown below:

 #### Illinify Output
 ![illinify](out-illinify.png "out-illinify.png")